AlfredoMartinezMartinez/angularFileupload/README.md

 # Fotosfirebase

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.2.
+The service to upload photos is closed, use your own firebase application to use it.This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.2.

 ## Development server